syvita/stacks-api-node/README.md

 Creating stacksnode_stacks-blockchain-api_1 ... done
 ```

-The `stacks-blockchain` take a while to sync up to the blockchain.
-Once sync is completed the API should be accessible at `http://localhost:3700`
+The `stacks-blockchain` takes over a day to sync up to the blockchain.
+Once sync is completed the API should be accessible at `http://localhost:3999`
+Once sync is completed the Stacks Explorer should be accessible at `http://localhost:3099`